Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c-part-2.md

 ## Synchronizing Threads

-Now lets say I&#8217;m processing data and I need to start Jobs in sync in between multiple threads, or maybe I&#8217;m building a game engine and my main update loop needs to start at the same time as the physics loop in some other thread.
+Now lets say I'm processing data and I need to start Jobs in sync in between multiple threads, or maybe I'm building a game engine and my main update loop needs to start at the same time as the physics loop in some other thread.
 Whichever the case, I tough looking up synchronization mechanisms was worth doing as well.

 <pre class="EnlighterJSRAW" data-enlighter-language="cpp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">std::mutex g_syncMutex;
 std::condition_variable g_conditionVariable;